yegor256/takes/README.md

 }
 ```

-It is immutable and must implement a single method `act()`, which is returning
+It is immutable and must implement a single method `act()`, which returns
 an instance of `Response`.
-So far so good, but this class doesn't have an access
+So far so good, but this class does not have access
-to an HTTP request.
-Here is how we solve this:
+to the HTTP request.
+Here is how to solve this:

 ```java
 new TkFork(